 The BeltLine is Atlanta’s rail to trail/transit project that circles intown Atlanta neighborhoods using a former rail bed.
 Long range plans include paved trails and a light rail system, with the the first trail, the Eastside Trail, up and running from Piedmont Park south to Irwin Street in the Inman Park/Old Fourth Ward neighborhood.

 MARTA currently crosses this trail in several places.
 Choose from:

-- King Memorial Station – at street level turn right and walk about two blocks along Dekalb Avenue.
+At street level turn right and walk about two blocks along Dekalb Avenue.
 An unpaved portion of the trail is located next to an apartment building on the left side of the street.

 A 20-minute walk or a pleasant bike ride, exit on the Inman Park side of the station and walk past the bus bay at street level and keep walking straight ahead on Edgewood Avenue.
 Turn right on Elizabeth Street and walk straight ahead for about four blocks until the street dead ends at the trail.

 You can also reached an unfinished portion of the trail on Edgewood Avenue.
 Same walking directions as above but continue on Edgewood past Krog Street.
 At the bridge is a ramp and stairway down to the BeltLine.

 Board bus 3 on weekdays to reach the Eastside Trail in the Inman Park neighborhood (the bus crosses over the trail on Irwin Street).
 If getting on the bus at Five Points, make sure the destination of the bus is to the Candler Park Station.
 Nearby landmarks are the Krog Market, Irwin Street Market and the old cement water tower.